5 Reasons Nordic Pole Walking is Amazing for Older Women

 A side benefit?
 In particular, this helps burn the unwanted back fat and floppy arms that torment many of us!

 Studies have also proven that pole walking is beneficial for breast cancer treated women with arm lymphedema.
-That research can be found by clicking here.

 With any sport or activity, it’s important to have the right equipment and instruction.
 Fortunately, Nordic pole walking is budget-friendly and the equipment is simple to transport.
 As stated above, all that is required is a good pair of walking shoes and two proper poles.